1031 Exchanges for Agriculture & Recreational Land

 - Primary residence that includes structures related to a ranch operation

-- Primary residence with a accessory dwelling unit (ADU) used for business operations
+- Primary residence with a accessory dwelling unit (ADU) or office space used for business operations

 Improvements to Land